martinkearn/Content/Blogs/Using Microsoft Graph in Azure Logic Apps.md

 - OneDrive
 - Many more

 You can interactively explore all the capabilities of Graph via the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and see the API details in the [API Reference](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0).
 Graph replaces previously separate APIs such as the Azure Active Directory Graph API.

-## What is a Logic App?

 An [Azure Logic App](https://azure.microsoft.com/en-us/services/logic-apps/) is a no-code business workflow system which lets you integrate Microsoft and other SaaS services in a visual way.
 Logic Apps are incredibly powerful and core tenant of Microsoft's Serverless platform.

+I'd like to credit [the 'Logic Apps Active Directory OAuth Authentication for Microsoft Graph' article by Ludvig Falck](https://blog.lfalck.se/logic-app-microsoft-graph-oauth/) which was the most useful resource I found in figuring this all out.

+The article is very good but there are some gaps and the process has moved on a bit, which is why I felt that my own article would be worth writing, but credit should go to Ludvig for pointing me in the right direction.

 ## Specialist Connectors vs HTTP Connector vs Functions